NVIDIA/ais-k8s/playbooks/ais-deployment/docs/ais_https_configuration.md

 ### Fetching CA certificate

-To fetch the CA certificate for verifying the server's cert on the client side, you can use the `ais_fetch_cert` playbook.
+To fetch the CA certificate for verifying the server's cert on the client side, you can use the `fetch_ca_cert` playbook.
 Provide the `cacert_file` argument to specify the output file (default is `ais_ca.crt`).
 This will fetch the certificate from the K8s secret on the cluster so it can be used with a local client.

 ```
-ansible-playbook -i ../../hosts.ini ais_fetch_cert.yml -e cacert_file=ca.crt
+ansible-playbook -i ../../hosts.ini fetch_ca_cert.yml -e cacert_file=ca.crt
 ```